MightyBurger/reemap-web/content/tutorial/_index.md

 Reemap runs in the background and converts keyboard/mouse inputs to other keyboard/mouse inputs.
 You set the remaps you want.

-Reemap is designed with video games in mind.
-It is lightweight and easy on the CPU, and it won't add input lag.
-It is carefully designed to avoid problems with keys sticking when you switch layers;
-this is a problem some existing remap software suffers from.

-Note: Reemap only supports plain input remaps.
-It does not time inputs or run macros.

-## Why's it called that?

-Reemap is named after Reem, the spirit in [Ori and the Blind Forest][Ori] whose ancestral tree grants Bash.
-Reemap was originally created for the Ori speedrun community.

 ## How do I use it?

 To get started, make a profile, and add some remaps to it!